How to Make Yourself Squirt: A Bold, Honest Guide

 Q1: How can I make myself squirt during masturbation?

 Focus on G-spot stimulation with steady rhythm and firm pressure.
-Use a curved toy if fingers feel tiring.
+Curved toys can help if fingers tire.

 Q2: Why can’t I squirt even after trying multiple times?